 …Through diffusion, not dictates.
 Seeding the workplace with employees who understand harassment is the best way to organically promote change.
 Peers learn best from peers, so let staff educate themselves and each other.
 Resistance occurs when staff are confused about the foundations for policies, and when they’re resentful of feeling patronized.

 Letting staff do all the work is not only more efficient, but it’s far more effective.

 start addressing harassment In all its Forms

 it’s actually easier to talk about all kinds of discrimination than any one form by itself.

-Everyone is impacted by marginalization in some way, but if you only have a conversation about how women or people of color are discriminated against, it generates defensiveness.
+Everyone is impacted by marginalization in some way, but if you only have a conversation about how women or people of color are discriminated against, it results in defensiveness.

 Sexual Harassment Isn’t the Only Type of Harassment That Can Expose You to Liability.

-Focusing solely on just one type of harassment is also inefficient.
-If you want to do something about harassment in the workplace, then implement a holistic approach that results in universal competence through employees’ own insights.
-When staff can relate to others who are at most risk for harassment, then they develop empathy - for all groups.
+Focusing solely on just one type of harassment is inefficient and ineffective.
+If you want to do something about harassment in the workplace, you must implement a holistic approach that results in universal competence that results from employees’ own insights.
+When staff can relate to others who are at most risk for harassment, they understand why preventing it is important.

 Let’s Be Honest… Employees Hate Harassment Training.

 So stop it.
-It only confuses employees, and furthers discord, disconnection, and disharmony.
-Training is telling, facilitating is giving staff the opportunity, and credit, to own the insights and conclusions they reach.
+It only confuses employees, and actually contributes to discord, disconnection, and disharmony.
+Training is telling, facilitating is giving staff the opportunity, and the respect, to own the insights and conclusions they reach.